top of page

 • Name, date of birth, home address and email address

-• Medical and therapeutic history, diagnosis and treatment
+• Health and therapeutic history, diagnosis and treatment

 • Behaviour data collected during our assessments and therapy sessions